Study Suggests that Older Cars are the Worst Cars for Teens

 The bottom line is, teens are probably safer in newer cars.
 If your teen will be driving an older vehicle, steer towards larger sedans and away from SUVs or pickup trucks.
 Ensure the vehicle has electronic stability control and front, curtain, and side air bags.
 Newer vehicles also have a stronger crash structure that may protect teen occupants better.

-If your teen has been injured by a negligent driver, call The Bell Law Firm right away to speak to a car accident lawyer today.
+If your teen has been injured by a negligent driver, call Stewart Bell, PLLC right away to speak to a car accident lawyer today.